NKkrisz/Steam-Deck-Hardware/README.md

 - **TAKE OUT THE SD CARD BEFORE OPENING THE STEAM DECK OR IT WILL BREAK!!!**
 - **DISCONNECT THE BATTERY AFTER TAKING OFF THE SHIELDING!!!**

-## ⚙️ Different Steam Deck Options, Revisions And Differences
+## ⚙️ Different Steam Deck Releases, Revisions And Differences

 ### [Prototypes](Markdown/Revisions/Prototypes.md)